Discovery Family: As Discovery Family (2014–present)

 Warner Bros.
-Discovery era, future of Hasbro ownership
+Discovery era

 On February 7, 2022, Hasbro CFO Deborah Thomas stated that the company was exploring strategic alternatives for its stake in the channel, citing the growing shift towards cord cutting and streaming services.
 She noted that the channel had been a "terrific investment" that had "driven over a $1 billion in revenue for the company", but that there had been "changes" in the cable industry since.
-These discussions came ahead of the then-upcoming merger of Discovery Inc. with WarnerMedia to form Warner Bros.
+These discussions came ahead of the then-upcoming merger of Discovery, Inc. with WarnerMedia to form Warner Bros.
 Discovery, a transaction which brought Discovery Family into the Entertainment Group division of Warner Bros.
 Discovery Networks.

 Following the merger, Discovery Family was placed under the oversight of Cartoon Network's president Michael Ouweleen.

-The channel's TV Everywhere app, Discovery Family Go, was discontinued on May 2, 2022.
-Its closure was only given about a week's warning.
-In August 2022, Bloomberg reported that Hasbro was considering selling or restructuring its entertainment assets (such as eOne).
-On September 24, 2022, the network's website was restructured to match its new look as a webpage on the Discovery website.

-As of February 22, 2023, Hasbro and Discovery's contract is currently extended to March 31, 2025.
+Despite Hasbro's 2021 annual report reporting that its licensing agreement to produce and broadcast new television shows on the channel ended in 2021, the next annual report stated that its operating agreement with Discovery was renewed to run until March 31, 2025, though this was filed months before Hasbro spun off its non-children's entertainment assets and instituted layoffs.
+According to Warner Bros.
+Discovery's 2022 annual report, neither that company nor Hasbro took any action regarding the latter's 40% interest in Discovery Family within 2022, when the decision was originally due.

+Despite continuous financial losses on the channel, Hasbro did not exercise the right by the election period expiration date of March 31, 2025, and the company's noncontrolling interest was "reclassified from redeemable noncontrolling interest to noncontrolling interest outside of stockholders' equity on the Company's consolidated balance sheets".